linkedin

 Many of the most common research tools have been listed previously, but include:

 Understanding your target audience’s needs, preferences, and behaviors provides direction for adjustments in current designs.
-Pay close attention to the data received when utilizing research tools, and focus on the largest areas where your audience’s needs are not being met.
+Pay close attention to the data received when utilizing UX audit tools, and focus on the largest areas where your audience’s needs are not being met.

 2. User flow and interactions review